10 Writing Hacks to Actually Finish Your Book

 How to Create a Better Writing Process

-Before we get into the writing hacks, there are a couple of principles that these tricks rely on that I want to share with you.
-Many of the hacks below rely on these principles.
+Before we get into the writing hacks, there are a few principles that these tricks rely on that I want to share with you.
+Consider adopting these as a part of your mindset to better reach your writing goals.

 1. Lower the Bar